-There is an area where the light was supposed to follow Sonic climbing up a ladder, making it another memorable moment in the game, but in SADX you don’t get to see it because of alpha rejection and the edited light model:
+There is an area where the light was supposed to follow Sonic climbing up a ladder, making it another impressive looking moment in the game, but in SADX you don’t get to see it because of alpha rejection and the edited light model:

 In the original game, the light has a low resolution texture that gets scaled to the length of the light, and the noise from upscaling a low resolution texture creates a cool looking rainbow effect that you can see in the Dreamcast screenshot.
 However, the light’s texture also has an alpha channel.
 To mask rendering issues with transparent things, the Gamecube/PC ports don’t show transparent pixels if their transparency is beyond a certain threshold, which is what happens here.
 Simply editing the texture’s alpha channel to make it pass the alpha rejection test makes the lights much more vibrant.
 However, in addition to alpha rejection issues, the SADX light model was adjusted to make the light shorter, so even with an edited texture or disabled alpha rejection it wouldn’t look as good as the Dreamcast original.
-To restore the proper look of these lights I had to edit the texture and revert to the original Dreamcast model for the light.
+To bring back the proper look of these lights, both the texture and the Dreamcast model for the light had to be restored.

 Here’s another area that illustrates how much ambience is lost in SADX because of missing effects, lower resolution textures and thicker fog: